davidcalhoun/davidbcalhoun.com/src/content/posts/2010-05-19-designing-buttons-that-dont-suck.md

 layout: post
 permalink: /2010/designing-buttons-that-dont-suck
 aliases:
   - /2010/designing-buttons-that-dont-suck
 tags:
   - button
   - testing
   - usability
   - webdev
   - mobile
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

 A button is something that seems to be made just for mobile: it&#8217;s designed to be big and easy to activate, as opposed to small and harder to activate, like normal text links.
 This seems ideal for a mobile devices, which have a small display area and whose form of input is a person&#8217;s (relatively) fat finger interacting with the screen.
 Contrast this with the desktop, where the display area is much larger and the input device, the mouse, is a much more highly refined and sensitive pointing device.

 But you probably don&#8217;t want to make everything into a button.
 After all, there&#8217;s still a place for good old fashioned anchor tags.
 So what do you make into a button?
 Simple: areas of your website that get frequent usage.
 For instance, [mobile.twitter.com][1] has buttons for Search, Refresh results, and More (display more tweets), but leaves other things as anchors/hyperlinks, such as usernames and links in tweets.
 Basically, use common sense.
 You should have a mixture of both buttons and hyperlinks.